vittoriofortino84/EDTOX/README.md

 ## 3_5_pareto_solution_on_tuning_results.R
 - Using pareto solution to obtain final genesets size and edge percents among none dominant solutions.
 - The pareto solution is used to maximize the silhouette score, minimize the gene and edge percent for the networks.
-- In PPI where pareto is being used to maximize the silhouette score, minimize the edge percent and maximize the combined score.
+- In PPI  pareto is being used to maximize the silhouette score, minimize the edge percent and maximize the combined score.

 # 4. Random walk with restart and fgsea (RWR-FGSEA)